pinterb/dockerfiles/templates/java/jdk/README.md

 * /home/dev is $HOME

 ## Usage
 This image can easily be extended.
-But to run Terraform:
+But to run jdk commands:

 ````
 docker run -it --rm \